Cloudy mornings and clear evenings on a gas giant exoplanet: Data Reduction

-In Stage 1, we made no changes to the \texttt{Eureka!}~wrapper around STScI's official \texttt{jwst} software, version 1.15.1 \cite{Bushouse2024}.
-Unlike other reductions, we did not correct for $1/f$ noise or apply group-level background subtraction at this stage.
-The resulting {\em rateints} files were remarkably clean and the final \texttt{Eureka!} transmission spectrum matches the other reductions; therefore, we determined that these additional steps were unnecessary for this dataset.
-In Stage 2, we skipped the {\em photom} step, following standard practices for time-series observations.
+We modified the \eureka~pipeline \cite{Bell2022} to account for the NIRISS/SOSS data.
+In Stage 1, we made no changes to the \eureka~wrapper around the default JWST pipeline, version 1.15.1 \cite{Bushouse2024}.
+Unlike the FIREFLy and Fu reductions, we did not correct for $1/f$ noise or apply group-level background subtraction at this stage.
+The resulting \texttt{rateints} files were found to be already sufficiently clean and the final \eureka~ transmission spectrum matches the other reductions; therefore, we decided that these additional steps were unnecessary for this dataset.
+In Stage 2, we skipped the \texttt{photom} step, as recommended for time-series observations \cite{Bouwman23}.

-In Stage 3, we supplied \texttt{PASTASOSS} \cite{baines23,baines232} with the NIRISS pupil position reported in the header to compute the trace and 1D wavelength solution for each spectral order.
-Similar to the other instrument modes, we performed a double-iteration, $4\sigma$ outlier rejection of the sky background region (the full frame option is also available) along the time axis and computed a median flux frame that is free of bad pixels.
-Before we straightened the trace for a given order, we first masked the flux from the other order using the trace computed above and applying the spectral extraction half-width.
-We then shifted each column by an integer number of pixels to create a roughly-straightened 2D spectrum for each order.
-Each order's spectrum was centered at the location specified in the \texttt{Eureka!} control file (ECF).
+In Stage 3, we supplied the \texttt{PASTASOSS} software \cite{baines23,baines232} with the NIRISS pupil position reported in the header to compute the trace and 1D wavelength solution for each spectral order.
+We then performed a double-iteration, $4\sigma$ outlier rejection of the sky background region along the time axis and computed a median flux frame that is free of bad pixels.
+Before straightening the trace for a given order, we first masked the flux from the other order using the trace computed above and applied the spectral extraction half-width.
+We then shifted each column by an integer number of pixels to produce a roughly-straightened 2D spectrum for each order.
+Each order's spectrum was centered at the location specified in the \eureka~control file (ECF).
 The column-by-column background subtraction routine operates on each spectral order.
 For our reduction, we used a background half-width of 22 pixels and a zeroth-order polynomial.
-We performed both standard and optimal spectral extraction for each order.
-Here we used a spectral half-width of 17 pixels and used the median frame as our optimal weighting function.
+We performed both standard and optimal spectral extraction for each order, using a spectral half-width of 17 pixels and the median frame as our optimal weighting function.
 In Stage 4, we computed white and spectroscopic light curves for each spectral order.